Alekskojem/gpi-comtainer/README.md

 # gpi-comtainer
-## Docker-Container with Grafana Influx Telegraf
+## Docker-compose with Grafana Influx Telegraf
 1. Create catalog for example /opt/gpi/ on localhost.
-2. Copy files in place where you are make to start docler-compose.yml file: docker-compose.yml, influxv2.env.
+2. Copy files in place where you are make to start docker-compose.yml file: docker-compose.yml, influxv2.env.
 3. Create catalogs grafana_data and make it is /opt/gpi# sudo chmod -R 775 /opt/gpi/grafana_data
 4. Create catalo for influxdb /opt/gpi#mkdir influxdbv2 for database usage.
 5. Create catalog for telegraf /opt/gpi#mkdir telegraf and create file insid mytelegraf.conf for telegraf